 We managed to get three of the bolts out, but the remaining one snapped off and one of the ones that came out ended up somewhat deformed.
 Replacements are available from Mercedes but you need to order them in packs of 5 for some strange reason.
 The part number is A1234210271 and they are £2.15 each at the time of writing, so a pack costs £11.64 including VAT.
 They’ll probably need to order them in which takes two working days.
 They come with thread lock already applied, which explains why the other ones are such a bugger to get off!
 Still, rather that than them falling out on the motorway.

 So, at this point we had freed off the caliper so I suspended it with some bungee cords to stop it pulling on the brake hose.

 This left us with one thread still embedded in the hole, so I drenched it in Plusgas again and went for a brew.
 When I returned, I got the Dremel (acually, a cheap crappy Silverline copy!) and a small grinding disc attachment and I made a groove in the sticking out part of the bolt, which I used to remove the remaining part with a big screwdriver.
-Man points awarded.
+Points awarded.